DataSeer/snapshot-api/README.md

 ## Security Considerations

 - All routes require JWT authentication
+- Route-specific access control through permissions system
 - JWT tokens are stored separately and managed through a dedicated script
 - The main application can only read tokens, not modify them
 - Rate limiting is implemented to prevent API abuse
-- Sensitive configuration files (`users.json` and `genshare.json`) are not committed to version control
+- Sensitive configuration files (`users.json`, `permissions.json`, `genshare.json`, `grobid.json`, `datastet.json`) are not committed to version control

 ## Contributing